Process Management on Linux, macOS, and Windows: Monitoring, Killing, and Background Execution

 Tip: `/F` is the nuclear option — much like `kill -9` — and should be your last resort.

-Tip: `nohup` saves the output to `nohup.out` — check that file later to see what your background task did while you were away.
+Tip: nohup automatically saves the STDOUT output to a file named nohup.out in the current directory.
+Check that file later to see what your background task did while you were away.

 Windows handles background tasks differently — often via services, scheduled tasks, or using pythonw.exe to avoid a console window.